No need to travel! We can bring our services directly to you!

 Here are some points to remember:

-• The average age of motorcycle riders killed in traffic crashes remained steady at 43.
+• The average age of motorcycle riders killed in traffic crashes was 41 in 2023.

-• While weekend fatalities remained more common, there was a notable 11% increase in motorcyclist fatalities during weekdays, with the number rising from 2,736 to 3,039.
+• While weekend fatalities remained more common, there was a modest increase in weekday motorcyclist fatalities, rising from 3,364 to 3,371.

 Primary Collision Factors for Motorcycle Accidents

-A clear understanding of the primary collision factors that contribute to motorcycle deaths in California can empower officials to implement targeted safety measures.
+A clear understanding of the leading causes that contribute to motorcycle deaths in California can empower officials to implement targeted safety measures.
 Statistics provide valuable insights into the root causes of motorcycle collisions, informing strategies that allow the state to mitigate risks and enhance road safety for riders.

 The California Strategic Highway Safety Plan (SHSP) report provides insights into which types of traffic violations lead to motorcycle accidents, separating the data by region.
 Speeding was the most common violation in every region, including Los Angeles.